blackstork-io/fabric/docs/tutorial.md

 ```

 {{< hint note >}}
-`title` argument for `document` block is a syntactic sugar that Fabric translates into `content.title` block:
+`title` argument for `document` block is a syntactic sugar that Fabric will translate into `content.title` block:

 ```hcl
 content title {